 Take a second and imagine how carriers will react to your shipper profile and RFP.
 Is there enough information about your requirements?
 Is all data relevant?
 Spend time to help carriers understand what kind of freight you want to ship and what the details of hauling are.
 A consistent, outstanding RFP will help create a cost-effective and efficient supply chain.

-Third-party logistics companies offer knowledge in explaining these costs and reducing additional costs.
+Third-party logistics companies offer knowledge in explaining freight costs and reducing additional costs.
 They can also provide a full analysis of the company’s shipping history and current expenses to help lessen future charges.
 With a lack of proper knowledge, tools or expert help on transportation management software, a shipper could leave money on the table.
-Don’t hesitate to ask for qualified help that will reduce freight costs – contact the experts at PLS Logistics today.
+Don’t hesitate to ask for qualified help that will reduce freight cost – contact the experts at PLS Logistics today.